Chalwk77/JeriCraftDocs/README.md

 ## 👥 Player Ranks and Commands 👥

+👨‍💼 **Player Commands**:<br>
-**Player Commands**: Discover the commands available to players on the JeriCraft server by visiting our [Player Commands Guide](./docs/commands/PLAYER-COMMANDS.md).<br>
+Discover the commands available to players on the JeriCraft server by visiting our [Player Commands Guide](./docs/commands/PLAYER-COMMANDS.md).<br>

+👨‍💼👨‍💼 **Staff Commands**:<br>
-**Staff Commands**: Explore the commands available to staff members on the JeriCraft server by visiting our [Staff Commands Guide](./docs/commands/STAFF-COMMANDS.md).<br>
+Explore the commands available to staff members on the JeriCraft server by visiting our [Staff Commands Guide](./docs/commands/STAFF-COMMANDS.md).<br>

+🌟 **Perk Commands**:<br>
-**Perk Commands**: Learn about the commands associated with JeriCraft's perks by visiting our [Perk Commands Guide](./docs/commands/PERK-COMMANDS.md).
+Learn about the commands associated with JeriCraft's perks by visiting our [Perk Commands Guide](./docs/commands/PERK-COMMANDS.md).

 ## 🌟 Server Features and Plugins 🌟

 JeriCraft utilizes several plugins to enhance your gameplay experience.
-We've prepared [detailed documentation](./docs/SERVER-FEATURES.md) for our key plugins to help you make the most out of their features.
+We've prepared [detailed documentation](docs/features/Main.md) for our key plugins to help you make the most out of their features.

 ## 📚 Guides 📚